 Thirty years on, I am still a Queen Anne resident, living in my fifth home here on the hill, and have seen many changes both in my neighborhood and in the profile and attitudes of my neighbors.
 Modern design has become the new standard on Queen Anne, and Seattle in general.
 Perhaps the influx of technically-savvy individuals has had some influence on this trend, but I see these values shared by business and professional people from all industries and services.
 If you are currently looking for a new home, visit PenFed Realty (for home listings).

 In the photo: In the Sand Point neighborhood of Seattle, a 1950s rambler was expanded and updated with triple-pane windows you can find with this window replacement company, upgraded insulation, new energy-efficient heating and ventilation, and LED lighting.
 The exterior features a green roof, and photovoltaic panels, sustainably harvested cedar siding, and low maintenance fiber-cement siding.
 Photo credit: Benjamin Benschneider/The Seattle Times.

 Seattle’s older homes are an enormous challenge to remodel when the goal is to bring them up to contemporary standards for earthquake resistance and energy efficiency.
-This is quite challenging, especially when it comes to Seattle, but in response to this, there have been many architects and remodellers who’ve come up with solutions, and have posted ideas on their website, be sure to get the best appliances, the best retro microwaves are a must.
-When combined with typical desires to modernize the kitchen and baths, increase closet space, open up the living spaces, and enlarge the house, and the interior and exterior painting of the house, the costs for such improvements can near or even exceed the cost of replacing the house with a completely new structure.
+This is quite challenging, especially when it comes to Seattle, but in response to this, there have been many architects and bathroom and kitchen remodeling experts who’ve come up with solutions, and have posted ideas on their website, be sure to get the best appliances, the best retro microwaves are a must.
+When combined with typical desires to modernize the kitchen and baths, increase closet space, open up the living spaces, enlarge the house, and the interior and exterior painting of the house, the costs for such improvements can near or even exceed the cost of replacing the house with a completely new structure.
 Click the link here if your home will need an update to the paint on both the inside and outside.